achmadxlubis/achmadxlubisproject/README.md

 ## 🎨 My Role in This Project

-In this project, I contributed as a **Designer & Content Team Member**, responsible for the visual communication and content direction of the campaign.
+In this project, I contributed as a **Designer & Content Team**, responsible for the visual communication and content direction of the campaign.

 My responsibilities include: